delta-io/delta/docs/source/delta-apidoc.md

 ## Delta Spark

-Delta Spark is library for reading or write Delta tables using the Apache Spark™.
+Delta Spark is a library for reading and writing Delta tables using Apache Spark™.
 For most read and write operations on Delta tables, you can use <AS> [reader and writer](/spark/latest/dataframes-datasets/index.md) APIs.
 For examples,  see [_](delta-batch.md) and [_](delta-streaming.md).

 However, there are some operations that are specific to <Delta> and you must use <Delta> APIs.
 For examples, see [_](delta-utility.md).